What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 Satan's organization refers to all religions and people who are not members in good standing with the Watchtower organization.

 JW's are not allowed to smoke.
 The Watchtower says, 'As early as 1942, when smoking was still viewed as fashionable, this journal helped its readers to see that using tobacco violates Bible principles and should be shunned.'
-[WT, April 1, 2007, Article: 'Answers That Work', Subtitle: 'Avoid Habits That Contaminate', par 1]
+[Watchtower Magazine, April 1, 2007, Article: 'Answers That Work', Subtitle: 'Avoid Habits That Contaminate', par 1]

 Communication with spirits and predicting the future is condemned in the Watchtower religion because it is thought that spirit messages come from Satan and demons.
 JW's believe the dead are conscious of nothing.
-Ironically though, the Watchtower says they are God's 'spirit-directed organization' and 'channel of communication'.
+Ironically though, the organization says they are God's 'spirit-directed organization' and 'channel of communication'.

 A Jehovah Witness believes they have 'the truth'.
 Everyone else, - outsiders, non believers, ... and former Jehovah's Witnesses are referred to as being 'out of the truth'.
 This compels a Jehovah Witness to accept all interpretations of Bible as truthful if it comes from their organization.
 There is no disagreement because no can disagree with the truth.